 Yes, it’s 5 watts of pure British tone but it’s decked out in a cool, limited edition brown Country Western vinyl covering and tan basketweave cloth.
 What?

-This portable little honey is capable of everything from Plexi-style cleans to JCM800-esque snarl to all out high gain crunch for just $499.99.
+This portable little honey is capable of everything from Plexi-style cleans to JCM800-esque snarl to all out high gain crunch.

 Orange Tiny Terror 10